5 DIY Mirrors to Beautify Your Home

 Photo of three hairpins attached to a cardboard ring to make a gold DIY sunburst hairpin mirror.

-Add bobby pins all the way around the cardboard ring.
+Add bobby pins all-the-way around the cardboard ring.

-4. Ribbon Hanging Mirror
+5. Ribbon Hanging Mirror

 I love this sweet, simple little hanging mirror.
 Use any ribbon you like, just make sure it is about the width of the mirror frame.
 This mirror takes minutes to make and adds a soft touch to a bedroom or nursery.